arch-err/archer-linux/README.md

 # Archer
 Archer is my own configuration of Arch linux.
-I built this system from the ground up, piecing it together from some of the most minimal yet configurable software I could find.
+I built this system from the ground up, piecing it together from some minimal yet configurable software I could find.

 # My workflow